 No need to trawl the internet for receptive skills videos!
-We found 5 BSL Level 2 receptive skills videos to help you with learning BSL.
+We found 5 BSL Level 2 receptive skills videos (for your bsl 201 exam) to help you with learning BSL.

 BSL story 1: A meal out

 This story links to Theme 2 of the BSL Level 2 curriculum ‘eating and drinking’.
 You will also see a number of linguistic features of BSL such as placement and role shift.

 This story is short (30 seconds long) but worth it!
 There are no questions but you can test your receptive skills to check if you understand what is being signed.
 Do you need the translation?
 See the bottom of the page for a summary of this BSL video.

 BSL story 3: An old friend

 This video follows the format of Signature exams.
 It would be useful to practise receptive skills under exam conditions and see how you get on.
 The answers will be at the bottom of the page.

 This is an older video (circa 2007) but it is still worth watching to practise your receptive skills.